 - After completing all components of the OTD admission process, successful candidates’ application materials are submitted to Spalding University’s Graduate Committee by the ASOT OTD Admissions Committee.
 Once approved by the University Graduate Committee for admission into the university, acceptance into the ASOT entry-level OTD program will occur.

-- If an applicant is selected and admitted into the OTD program, yet is unable to begin in the cohort cycle assigned for reasons other than academic standing, the initial acceptance into the ASOT OTD program remains good for one additional admission cycle (cohort).
+- If an applicant is selected and admitted into the OTD program yet is unable to begin in the cohort cycle assigned for reasons other than academic standing, the initial acceptance into the ASOT OTD program remains good for one additional admission cycle (cohort).
 Following the next admission cycle, if the applicant does not enter the OTD program, program re-admission is required.

-l.
-APPLICATION PROCEDURES APPLICATION PROCEDURES
+I) APPLICATION PROCEDURES